Track Racing - Frequently Asked Questions

 The Track

 A velodrome is a bicycle racing track where the fastest events in cycling are held.
 The tracks are oval shaped with banked turns that allow spectators an incredible view of the speed and colour of the sport.
 Velodromes can range from less than 200 metres (with very steep banking) to over 450 metres on outdoor, concrete tracks.
 However Olympic-standard velodromes need to be 250 metres in length, completely covered and made of wood.
-The Manukau Velodrome is a 285m concrete oval with 42 degree banked turns.
-It was originally built in 1989, in preparation for the 1990 Auckland Commonwealth Games.
-In addition to the Games, the Manukau Velodrome has held several national championships & in 2004 hosted the NZ Track Cycling Championships.
-The Manukau Velodrome has produced more international track cyclists in its time than any other NZ velodrome.

 What are the markings on the velodrome?